 Every JLW volunteers receives training throughout her League career – from her first year as a new member, where she is given the tools she needs to succeed as a volunteer in the Washington, DC, community, to continuing educational opportunities offered to our sustaining members.

-We take pride in developing new and innovative ways to develop the potential of our members.
-The JLW Leadership Institute offers regular training in leadership skills to our members who are in or who are seeking leadership roles.
+And the Junior League of Washington offers regular training in leadership skills to our members who are in or who are seeking leadership roles.
 These leadership development courses support community organizations in multiple areas: program volunteers, board leadership, community awareness, and public engagement.

-Since 2014, nearly 140 JLW members have completed the Get On Board training component of our Leadership Institute, which is specifically focused on equipping women to serve on community boards across Washington, DC.
+- Get on Board: Since 2014, nearly 140 JLW members have completed the Get On Board training component of our Leadership Institute, which is specifically focused on equipping women to serve on community boards across Washington, DC.

 - Much of our involvement in the community involves further extending training opportunities to those in need – such as through our Community Training Committee, which works with community organizations around DC to help clients in recovery programs achieve personal goals through training on life skills like financial literacy, budgeting, resume writing, and more.

 Not only are these training programs meaningful for our members, but they are also setting the standard for Junior League training.
 In 2017, JLW was honored with the Association of Junior League International’s Leadership Development Award, a $10,000 grant recognizing our leadership training.

 If you are interested in learning more about our member development programs, please email our Membership Development Council at firstname.lastname@example.org.